Upset attempt falls short for Marshall football

 The Marshall football team knew ball control was going to be huge.
 Against the defending Division 4 state champion Racine St. Catherine’s Angels — a team that scored 74 points a week ago — possessing the ball was priority number one.

-Though the Cardinals were able to do just that – holding the ball for 33 minutes of game time compared to just 15 for the visiting Angels – Marshall was unable to secure an upset against the top-ranked team in Division 4.
+Though the Cardinals (0-2) were able to do just that — holding the ball for 33 minutes of game time compared to just 15 for the visiting Angels — Marshall was unable to secure an upset against the top-ranked team in Division 4 falling 31-13 last Thursday.

 It didn’t take long for the Angels to find the equalizer, though.
 Their offense scored on their very first play, breaking off a 50-yard touchdown run to even the game at 7.